 Over the past 13 years, Kielder Water & Forest Park in Northumberland has become the perfect environment for ospreys to thrive.
-Now, in 2021, we have seen the most successful year yet!
+In 2021 we saw the most successful year yet!

 Diving into the water with wings swept back, an osprey thrusts its talons into a fish below the surface.
 Once known as the fish hawk, ospreys are a spectacular bird and superb fisher.
 Every year, visitors flock to Kielder Water and Forest Park to enjoy views of the ospreys hunting over the water.
 But these birds have not always been so loved.

 Ospreys migrate to Britain to breed in spring each year, after a long journey from their wintering grounds usually in sub-Saharan Africa.
 They are strongly faithful to their mate and their nest.
 Males in particular have a strong instinct to return to the place of their birth.

 Historically ospreys were once widely distributed, but the birds were hunted over the extensive network of Northumberland marshes.
 Persecution and loss from egg collectors caused the population to crash, resulting in the species becoming extinct in England in 1847.
 Decades later the birds also disappeared from Scotland.

 Almost a century later, in 1954, Scandinavian birds naturally re-colonised Scotland.
 Within fifty years there were almost 160 breeding pairs.
 On the way north to nesting sites in Scotland, ospreys started to be seen passing through Kielder, which hosts England’s largest forest and the biggest man-made lake in northern Europe.